lpaulovt/ecoleta-nlw-rocketseat/README.md

 $ cd ecoleta-nlw-rocketseat

 # Run the app
-$ Open in your Browser
+$ Open in your browser
 ```
 ---